 As engineering is a broad, far-reaching career, so the path into it is equally varied, with the Trust promoting a range of activities and experience to encourage children of all ages to realise the potential of this exciting career.
 Initiatives include hands-on activity days, tours, film screenings, and participating in the Arkwright scheme.

 Being a Scholar has given me the chance to learn about modern engineering while making the most of the knowledge and experience of an historic organisation.
 I’ve really enjoyed the range of experiences the Rochester Bridge Trust has arranged for us to take part in, and to be able to share them with other students has been a great way to meet others with the same interests as me. – Silke Heyse, Rochester Bridge Trust Arkwright Engineering Scholar

 The Trust supported its first Scholars in partnership with the Arkwright scheme in 2010.
 One of those students, Joshua, went on to achieve a first in his Masters degree and is now studying towards a doctorate, while Jessica opted for more on-the-job training, interspersing her studies with several work placements – as well as international study in Korea – and is due to graduate this year.

 While the Trust’s priority is bridges and therefore civil engineering, the activities offered to its scholars are of a broader nature, taking in a range of engineering projects and experiences, as well as mentoring and support to prepare scholars for the world of work.

-This begins with an introductory lunch at the Institution of Civil Engineers, a building it is hoped the scholars will one day become very familiar with.
+This begins with an introductory lunch at the Rochester Bridge Trust.
 During this lunch, the young people and their parents get to meet members of the Trust, its engineers and education officers, as well as previous scholars.
 It is here that the first tentative connections for the years ahead are made.